-Caramelized kumquats, peppery arugula, and sweet pecans are tossed together in a blood-orange infused salad dressing to create this tasty, yet simple, salad
+Caramelized kumquats, peppery arugula, and sweet pecans are tossed together in a blood-orange infused salad dressing to create this tasty, yet simple, Caramelized Kumquat and Arugula salad.

 The making of Caramelized Kumquat and Arugula Salad

 Kumquats.
 That's how this recipe started.

 No, that's a lie.
 A bottle of Blood-Orange Infused Extra Virgin Olive Oil is how this recipe started.

 But, since that is not even in the title, let's go with Kumquats.

 Fun to say.

 The good news is, even if you can't find the kumquats, this is a really really nice salad.

 Kumquats are small, orange, citrus, fruit about the size of an olive.

 While the entire fruit is edible, the seeds can be somewhat bitter, so I do recommend that you remove them for this dish, however, I do remember the days when Trevor used to just go out to our kumquat tree, pull the fruit off, and pop it into his mouth, like candy.